 Technicians who work on motion pictures may be on a tight schedule and may work additional hours to meet contract deadlines with the movie studio.

-Employment of audio and visual equipment technicians is projected to grow 12 percent through 2024, faster than the average for all occupations.
+Employment of audio and visual equipment technicians is projected to grow 12 percent over the next ten years, much faster than the average for all occupations.
 More audio and video technicians should be needed to set up new equipment or upgrade and maintain old, complex systems for a variety of organizations.

-More companies are increasing their video budgets so they can use video conferencing to reduce travel costs and communicate worldwide with other offices and clients.
-An increase in the use of digital signs for schools, hospitals, and hotels also will lead to higher demand for audio and video equipment technicians.
+More companies are increasing their audio and video budgets so they can use video conferencing to reduce travel costs and communicate worldwide with other offices and clients.
+In addition, an increase in the use of digital signs across a wide variety of industries, such as schools, hospitals, restaurants, hotels, and retail stores should lead to higher demand for audio and video equipment technicians.

-In addition, schools and universities are seeking to improve their audio and video capabilities to attract and keep the best students.
-They are building classrooms with interactive whiteboards and video equipment so teachers can give more interactive multimedia presentations and record their lectures.
+Schools and universities are also seeking to improve their audio and video capabilities in order to attract and keep the best students.
+More audio and visual technicians may be needed to install and maintain interactive whiteboards and wireless projectors so teachers can give multimedia presentations and record lectures.

-Employment of sound engineering technicians is projected to grow 8 percent through 2024, about as fast as the average for all occupations.
+Employment of sound engineering technicians is projected to grow 2 percent over the next ten years, about as fast as the average for all occupations.
 The television and motion picture industry will continue to need technicians to improve the sound quality of shows and movies.
-Television and motion picture companies are installing the latest technologies, such as digital or three-dimensional screens, in movie and home theaters and are converting existing theaters to new formats.

 Competition for jobs will be strong.
 This occupation attracts many applicants who are interested in working with the latest technology and electronic equipment.
 Many applicants also are attracted to working in the radio and television industry.